Cosmetic Testing / Health, Beauty, Personal Care Products Testing Labs

 It is a 48 to 72 hour test.
 This is a routine test, ordered on each lot manufactured of health, beauty, cosmetic, and personal care products.

 This test determines the total number of yeast and fungus per ml or gram of the personal care or cosmetic product.
 It is carried out for five days.

 *It is ordered along with the APC test (aerobic plate count).

 - Enrichment Method for Specific Pathogen Screening

-This testing is carried out to assure that the harmful bacteria are not present - not even in very low number or amount.
-Therefore, the product is enriched by growing in the enrichment broth for seven days so pathogenic bacteria, if present in very low number, will be able to multiply and be detected.
+This testing is carried out to assure that harmful bacteria are not present - not even in very low amounts.
+Therefore, the product is enriched by growing it in enrichment broth for seven days so pathogenic bacteria, if present in very low number, will be able to multiply and be detected.

 - Total Gram negative Test